 The Grand Canyon.
 Standing on the North Rim was truly awe-inspiring, and the road there was a bit of an adventure too.

 For film buffs, Oregon has a couple of iconic locations.
-Cannon Beach (near Astoria) was the Goonies beach (also in Point Break and Kindergarten Cop) and the Timberline Lodge (Mt Hood) was the (exterior) Shining hotel.
+Cannon Beach (near Astoria) was the Goonies beach (the area’s also used in Point Break and Kindergarten Cop) and the Timberline Lodge (Mt Hood) was the (exterior) Shining hotel.
 Both doable as day trips from Portland if you have wheels (and lovely spots even if you’re not a film buff)

 Chicago; a very cool city, my favourite among the American cities I’ve been to.